Introduction

 Kidney disease at stage four is a dangerous illness that puts young people’s health and wellbeing at great risk.
 But what’s really concerning about it is that it can sometimes go unnoticed until it progresses to more severe stages.
 In contrast to several other illnesses that exhibit obvious signs, stage 4 kidney disease damages the kidneys covertly and without producing obvious symptoms right away.

 The absence of particular symptoms in the early stages of stage 4 kidney-disease is one of the reasons it goes undiagnosed.
-Many young people may not show any symptoms of renal disease until the condition has advanced enough.
+Many may not show any symptoms of renal disease until the condition has advanced enough.
 The kidneys’ amazing capacity to make up for their deteriorating function and sustain normal blood filtering levels for a prolonged amount of time is the reason for this detection delay.

 The delicate nature of the symptoms that may appear is another reason why stage 4 renal disease is silent.
 Common symptoms include fatigue, frequent urination, leg swelling, and decreased appetite, which are sometimes misdiagnosed or ignored.
 These symptoms can easily be ignored or misdiagnosed in the absence of appropriate awareness and screening, which further delays the detection of kidney disease.